brandon-powers/ddg/README.md

 # >> [users, reports, user_reports]
 ```

+## Architecture and Design Goals
+  - Lazy initialization, with an option to override.
+Depending on the number of tables and foreign keys in the data store, the operation of building the graph is expensive.
+Delay until absolutely necessary.
+  - Duck-typing over an abstract class hierarchy or interface.
+  - Extensible data store adapter interface.
+  - Factory pattern for instantiating adapters.
+  - Measured performance and benchmark testing.
+  - CI with Travis-CI.
+  - SemVer and CHANGELOG compliant.
+  - Example application that uses this gem and it's functionality.

 ## More on Adapters

 In theory, any data store that supports the information schema (ANSI-standard) is supported by the existing SQL used to extract table to foreign key mappings.
 However, if a data store is not currently supported, an adapter can be written rather easily by creating a new class inheriting from `DDG::Adapter::Base`.